Aatrox Build Guide by Sheathblade

 Sudden Impact works all too well with your Umbral Dash, giving you more lethality when you gank.
 This is very useful in the early game.
 Cheap Shot is also a viable rune given that you can land your CC, but the lethality from Sudden Impact is too good to pass up.

-In the second row, I take Eyeball Collection.
-It allows you to take advantage of the kills you got.
+If you are taking the Domination primary route, take Eyeball Collection.
+It allows you to take advantage of the kills you have.
 Aatrox needs damage in order to be relevant, so this is a necessary pick.

 I have taken Ravenous Hunter because it helps with your healing in the jungle, as well as dueling other junglers for objectives.
 Ultimate Hunter is alright, but not necessary because your ult will come back up in no time between teamfights.